 Working with Thermal Kinetics

 Fuel ethanol plants should be designed to ensure reliable performance and cost efficiency.
 Working with an experienced process systems specialist like Thermal Kinetics will allow you to optimize your fuel ethanol plants and enhance product quality.
 From supplying complete DD&E systems to developing proprietary modeling software, our process experts know exactly which solutions are best for those in the Renewable Fuels industry.
-We’ve been working in this field for nearly 20 years, and our efforts have resulted in not one but three fuel ethanol processing patents: improved molecular sieves, product purity enhancements, and unique systems integration.
+We’ve been working in this field for nearly 20 years, and our efforts have resulted in not one but four fuel ethanol processing patents: improved molecular sieves, product purity enhancements, and unique systems integration as well as continuing development of two more pending patents for advanced biofuels production.

 To learn more about how Thermal Kinetics can assist with your custom plant design, contact us today.